RoboCafaz/react-app-playground/bobby-generated-site/README.md

 website and code into a deployable web package.

-We leverage `html-webpack-plugin` to serve up an HTML page that will run our project's code.
+We leverage `html-webpack-plugin` to serve up an HTML page that will run our React app?

 ## Running the App